telefonicaid/fiware-cygnus/doc/cygnus-common/backends_catalogue/mysql_backend.md

 This is a convenience backend class for MySQL that implements the `MySQLBackend` interface described above.

 `MySQLBackendImpl` really wraps the [MySQL JDBC driver](https://dev.mysql.com/downloads/connector/j/).

+It must be said this backend implementation enforces UTF-8 encoding through the usage of `useUnicode=true` and  `characterEncoding=UTF-8` properties when getting a connection via the JDBC driver.